Printing on a Risograph is a very unique experience. Read on for a thorough walk-through.

 Ink density will vary and be a bit patchy/noisy over solid shapes.

-Machine can be finicky on images with large amount of coloured areas.
+The machine can be finicky on images with large amount of coloured areas.

 Even when dry, the soy ink can smudge a bit, rather like newspaper print.
 A plain eraser can take the smudges off, and I’ve found varnishing prints with heavy coverage helps to minimise smudging.

 Printing on the Riso can take a bit longer than you’d imagine.
 It is fast, once things are set up, but if you’re tight on time, remember to factor in drying time between layers and allow for errors in registration if it is tight on your work.
+Remember that you can book more than one hour at a time.

 But don’t be scared!
 Check out our samples box on site, and our Instagram to see what beautiful works have been printed with us.